kianryan/kianryan.github.io/_posts/2009-10-11-fundamentalists-welcome.md

 <hr />

 <p>
-  [1] I&#8217;m kidding, there&#8217;s plenty of alternatives.
+  [1] I’m kidding, there’s plenty of alternatives.
 I use a Sansa Clip myself.
-[2] For the sake of simplicity, I&#8217;m restricting the set to three.
+[2] For the sake of simplicity, I’m restricting the set to three.
 I realise that in reality the triangle is more like a multi-sided polygon, but it creates a more dramatic image this way.<br /> [3] Did I get all the combinations there?
 </p>